-Big Plains Water & Sewer Special Service District (the District), a special service district located in Washington County, Utah, was organized for the purpose of providing culinary water service and sewer service to the residents of the District.
+Big Plains Water Special Service District (the District), a special service district located in Washington County, Utah, was organized for the purpose of providing culinary water service to the residents of the District.
 The District operates under the direction of a Board of Trustees.
 All trustees are appointed by the Town of Apple Valley Mayor.